intuiface/intuiface-cdk/libs/tools/schematics/interface-asset-schematics/README.md

 Use it with : `schematics @intuiface/interface-asset:create`
     it will prompt you about the interface-asset name and create all files

+⚠️ Please use only alphanumeric characters for the name of your interface-asset (no "-" no special characters ...etc).
+The schematics will accept it but may fail when you will try to build your project.

 After installation done, please restart VSCode if you want the code analyzer running.
 You can use the command `npm run lint` if you want to run the code analyzer manually.
 We provide automatic linting (code analyzing) in VSCode through the `settings.json` file in the `.vscode` folder.

 Develop your interface asset using the squeleton or read the documentation of [Intuiface Core](https://github.com/intuiface/intuiface-cdk/blob/master/libs/core/README.md)